cilium/cilium/Documentation/operations/performance/scalability/identity-relevant-labels.rst

 Excluding Labels
 ----------------

-Labels can also be specified as a list of exclusions.
-Exclude a label by placing an exclamation mark after colon separating the prefix and label.
+Label patterns can also be specified as a list of exclusions.
+Exclude labels by placing an exclamation mark after colon separating the prefix and pattern.
 When defined as a list of exclusions, Cilium will include the set of default labels, but will exclude any matches in the provided list when evaluating Cilium identities:

 .. code-block:: yaml